thisisdavidjones/thisisdavidjones.github.io/content/writing/donquixote.md

 On holiday in Spain in 2007 I read <em>Don Quixote</em> — and ploughing through some parts in the Don’s homeland of La Mancha, I thought I’d solved the puzzle of the protagonist’s name: <em>Key-Ho-Tay</em> or <em>Kwiksot</em>?

-I’ve previously spoken the name ‘Don Quixote’ as Don <em>Key-ho-tay</em>, presuming it was more Spanish, though of course I’ve been aware of the alternative inEnglish of Don <em>Quick-Sot</em>.
+I’ve previously spoken the name ‘Don Quixote’ as Don <em>Key-ho-tay</em>, presuming it was more Spanish, though of course I’ve been aware of the alternative in English of Don <em>Quick-Sot</em>.
 The version of the novel I had, the translation by John Rutherford (winner of the 2002 Primo Valle Inclàn Prize) definitely plumps for <em>Kwiksot</em> in its rhymes.
 For example, on page 222 (Chapter XXVI) of the paperback, he translates a poem to read:

 > Enough to fill the biggest pot <br />